List of Tracy Beaker Returns characters: Tyler Lewis

-Tyler Lewis, portrayed by Miles Butler-Hughton, made his first appearance on 6 January 2012 in series 3 of Tracy Beaker Returns during the episode Slow Burn: Part 1.
+Tyler Lewis, portrayed by Miles Butler-Hughton, made his first appearance on 6 January 2012 in series 3 of Tracy Beaker Returns during the episode "Slow Burn: Part 1".

 Before Tyler was put into care, he used to live with his mum, Sally.
 But Sally had bipolar, a mental disorder that causes depression and mood swings.
 So she was unfit to take care of Tyler.
 Tyler first lived at Burnywood Children's Home, which is known for being a horrible place to live where many residents get their stuff stolen, or bedroom doors kicked in, or even beaten up.
-The head care worker wasn't the best either, Dennis Stockle.
+The head care worker, Dennis Stockle, was not the best either.
 In 2011, when Elm Tree House was closed because of budget cuts from the council, three residents from Elm Tree moved into Burnywood (Sapphire Fox, Carmen Howle and Harry Jones).
 It is unknown what caused the following event to happen, if Tyler was dared or just chose to do it, but he stole all of Carmen's stuff.
 When Carmen asked for it back, Tyler punched her and gave her a black eye.
 This changed Carmen's over-friendly and pushover-like personality, making her less of a softy.
 While Tyler was at Burnywood, he was close friends with Rick Barber, who kind of looked out for Tyler.